beego/beedoc/en-US/module/context.md

 - IsSuccessful

-  Test if response is susscessful based on status.
+  Test if response is successful based on status.

 - IsRedirect